sytabaresa/kingly/README.md

 This in turn was turned into a non-trivial state machine (7 states, ~20 transitions) orchestrating the screens to display in function of the user inputs.
-The machine **does not display the screen itself** (it performs no effects), **it computes which screen to display** according to the sequence of inputs performed by the user and its encapsulated state (user-entered data, data validation, etc.).
-The action `display screen` in the graph below must be understood as a regular piece of data whose meaning is to be interpreted down the road by the portion of the program in charge of realizing effects.
+The machine **does not display the screen itself** (it performs no effects), **it computes a representation of the screen to display** according to the sequence of inputs performed by the user and its encapsulated state (user-entered data, data validation, etc.).
+The action `display screen` in the graph below must be understood as a regular piece of data (virtual DOM tree) whose meaning is to be interpreted down the road by the portion of the program in charge of realizing effects (DOM patch library).
 The state machine can be visualized as follows :

 ![illustration of basic terminology](assets/sparks%20application%20process%20with%20comeback%20proper%20syntax%20-%20flat%20fsm.png)